jonashackt/crossplane-aws-azure/README.md

 az ad sp create-for-rbac --sdk-auth --role Owner --scopes /subscriptions/$SUBSCRIPTION_ID --name servicePrincipalCrossplaneGHActions > crossplane-azure-provider-key.json
 ```

-> Although this produces a waring message like `WARNING: Option '--sdk-auth' has been deprecated and will be removed in a future release.` we definitely need to use the `--sdk-auth` parameter.
+> Although this produces a warning message like `WARNING: Option '--sdk-auth' has been deprecated and will be removed in a future release.` we definitely need to use the `--sdk-auth` parameter.
 Otherwise our Managed Resources will run into errors like `connect failed: cannot get authorizer from client credentials config: failed to get SPT from client credentials: parameter 'activeDirectoryEndpoint' cannot be empty` because there are configuration entries missing in the file like `"activeDirectoryEndpointUrl": "https://login.microsoftonline.com",`.

 This produces a `crossplane-azure-provider-key.json` file you should never ever check into version control!
 For this repository I added it to the [.gitignore](.gitignore) file.